 As an added bonus, cherries are high in vitamin C, fiber, beta-carotene (nearly 20 times more than blueberries or strawberries, in fact), potassium, magnesium, iron, and folate.
 Bottom line…cherries ROCK.

-And by the way, in no remote stretch does anything I just said pertain to those syrupy, overly-processed maraschino cherries in the jar that you use to make your Shirley Temple.
+And by the way, in no remote stretch does anything we just said pertain to those syrupy, overly-processed maraschino cherries in the jar that you use to make your Shirley Temple.
 Those should be totally avoided like the plague, unless you want to replace all the aforementioned nutritional fabulosities with sulphur dioxide brine (a bleaching agent), calcium or lime by-products, artificial dyes, flavorings, and high-fructose corn syrup.
 Eeu.

 Oh and as you may know Japanese culture is very much revolving arround cherries and cherry blossoms.
-No matter if you are into Japanese cuisines or not you probably love cherries too, so take a look at the easy cherry shake recipe I share below.
+No matter if you are into Japanese cuisines or not you probably love cherries too, so take a look at the easy cherry shake recipe we share below.

 Simple Cherry Chocolate Shake

 - 1 1/4 cups almond milk

 - 1 tbs agave